 Shaving Like Your Grandpa - With A Safety Razor: Being a man means that I have some pretty strict requirements for my day to day activities.
 We already covered the shower protocol in a previous article, but now I want to move on to the second most important part of my morning routine: the shave.
 Real shaving has become nearly extinct.
 We can thank the same thing that brought us Valentine’s Day and “Greeting Cards” - marketing.
 Nothing beats a wet shave with a safety razor, but unfortunately thanks to the big razor companies we think that the more blades a cheap plastic throwaway has, the better it is.
 And because we’re suckers, we’ll keep shelling out $4 a cartridge for a horrible shave and razor burn.

-Luckily, as a Bro Council reader you're about to be let into a little secret of the man handbook - classic wet shaving with a safety razor is better, cheaper, and way more relaxing (and cooler) than shaving with those junky "cartridge" systems.
-If you want to look at a video about this awesome bit of manliness we present you with this (and apologize in advance that I'm shirtless).
-This isn't the be-all, end-all of how to shave with a safety razor, it's just a video to show you how simple it can be.
+Luckily, as a Stray Monkey reader you’re about to be let into a little secret of the man handbook - classic wet shaving with a safety razor is better, cheaper, and way more relaxing (and cooler) than shaving with those junky “cartridge” systems.
+If you want to learn about this awesome bit of manliness, read on.
+This isn’t the be-all, end-all of how to shave with a safety razor, it’s just a guide to show you how simple it can be.

 Benefits of The Classic Wet Shave (“Wet Shave” Is The Fancy Name For “Shaving With A Safety Razor”)

-There are many reasons you should switch to the old school way of shaving, not the least of which is that it's the only Bro Council Approved way of shaving (shaving with a straight edge is awesome too, but just a little too jugular-slicing prone for an official approval).
+There are many reasons you should switch to the old school way of shaving, not the least of which is that it’s the only Stray Monkey Approved way of shaving (shaving with a straight edge is awesome too, but just a little too jugular-slicing prone for an official approval).
 Let me break down the three main reasons you should switch:

 Alright, now let’s break these down individually: